Nancy Low-Hogan ~ District 17 Legislator

 - Committee Member: Economic Development, Environmental, Planning & Public Works, Public Safety, Special Committee on Transit, Special Committee on Minority & Women Business Enterprise.

 Nancy Low-Hogan has resided in New York State since 1977 and has lived in South Nyack since 1995.
-Nancy is the Dean of Continuing Education and Professional Studies at Seton Hall University in South Orange, New Jersey.
-Prior to this she held progressively responsible administrative positions in various colleges and universities throughout New York State.
+Nancy is Executive Director of the Rockland County Bar Association.
+She served as the Dean of Continuing Education and Professional Studies at Seton Hall University in South Orange, New Jersey.
+Prior to that post, she held progressively responsible administrative positions in various colleges and universities throughout New York State.
 Nancy received her Ph.D. in Higher Education from New York University in 2003.
 The subject of her dissertation identified factors that influenced state legislators in New York State, on matters related to higher education.

 Prior to being elected as Rockland County Legislator in 2011, Nancy served as Councilwoman in the Town of Orangetown for four years.
 Nancy has been a Democratic Committee person since 2000.
 Nancy is a graduate of the Pace University Land Use Training and she served as Chair of the South Nyack Planning Board.
 She was a member of the Board of Directors of the Association for the Visually Impaired, Inc. for Rockland and Orange Counties for over ten years, and served as Chair of the Board of Directors from 2001-2003.
 Nancy is a graduate of Leadership Rockland, Inc., Class of 1999 and she served on two different Leadership Rockland planning committees.
 In 2005, Camp Venture, Inc. honored Nancy with its Outstanding Community Service Award.